d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 $$\mathbf{o} = \mathbf{W}_2 \mathbf{h} + \mathbf{b}_2 = \mathbf{W}_2 (\mathbf{W}_1 \mathbf{x} + \mathbf{b}_1) + \mathbf{b}_2 = (\mathbf{W}_2 \mathbf{W}_1) \mathbf{x} + (\mathbf{W}_2 \mathbf{b}_1 + \mathbf{b}_2) = \mathbf{W} \mathbf{x} + \mathbf{b}$$

-In order to get a benefit from multilayer architectures, we need another key ingredient—a nonlinearity $\sigma$ to be applied to each of the hidden units after each layer's linear transformation.
+In order to get a benefit from multilayer architectures, we need another key ingredient---a nonlinearity $\sigma$ to be applied to each of the hidden units after each layer's linear transformation.
 The most popular choice for the nonlinearity these days is the rectified linear unit (ReLU) $\mathrm{max}(x, 0)$.
 After incorporating these non-linearities it becomes impossible to merge layers.